bottlerocket-os/bottlerocket/README.md

 There are a few important caveats to understand about host containers:
 * They're not orchestrated.
 They only start or stop according to that `enabled` flag.
 * They run in a separate instance of containerd than the one used for orchestrated containers like Kubernetes pods.
 * They're not updated automatically.
-You need to update the `source`, disable the container, then enable it.
+You need to update the `source`, disable the container, commit those changes, then re-enable it.
 * If you set `superpowered` to true, they'll essentially have root access to the host.

 Because of these caveats, host containers are only intended for special use cases.